Sunday, October 6, 2019

 Consider the words of the Collect, “…let thy continual pity cleanse and defend thy Church; and, because it cannot continue in safety without thy succour, preserve it evermore by thy help and goodness …”

 When the Collect talks about the church, just like last week, it is not talking about buildings; it is talking about us.
 Each of us; all of us and together.
 We need God’s help (pity) to keep the group of us together following His Will, for without His Help (Holy Ghost) we are doomed to utter failure.
 We can see this in the church today.
 The collect says we need His pity to cleanse our church of error and keep it on the straight and narrow.
 For without the cleansing effect of His pity and help of the Holy Ghost, error creeps in and corrupts the Church.
 We can see this today as many churches are leaving the Bible used for over 2,000 years and adopting newfangled translations which mangle His Word.
-These are not translations of the Bible, they no longer conform to the Holy Scriptures Christians have been using for the past two millennia, but are something influenced by man’s desires instead of God’s desires.
+And not only that but they are adopting pagan doctrines in their services like the Episcopal Church and defying the main point of Scripture which is that Jesus is the Son of God and that He died for our sins.
+They are using ‘Bibles’ which are not translations of the Bible, they no longer conform to the Holy Scriptures Christians have been using for the past two millennia, but are something influenced by man’s desires instead of God’s desires.
 When they leave the theology Christ gave to us, they soon find they are on a broad easy path paved with smooth talking New Age pagan theology.
-The problem is that Heaven is at the end of a hard and narrow uphill trail.
+The problem is Heaven is at the end of a hard and narrow uphill trail.
 The easy downhill trail does not lead to the summit.
 That seemingly easy way leads to The Pit.
-The way of the easy to read Bibles with their corrupt non-Received Text manuscripts is not the way to go.
-They lead downward instead of upward.
-People think they are the same as the older Received Text manuscript Bibles, but they are wrong.
 This proves the truth of this collect, that without His help, we are doomed.
 With His help, we are set for success for evermore.
-He offers, do we accept?
+He offers; do we accept?